-Although this anonymous case history was written by a Camphill Special School houseparent and teacher, not Peter’s own parents, we thought visitors to our web site might like to read it.
+Although this anonymous case history was written by a Camphill School houseparent and teacher, not Peter’s own parents, we thought visitors to our web site might like to read it.

-When Peter arrived at Camphill Special School, a stack of therapy reports arrived with him.
+When Peter arrived at The Camphill School, a stack of therapy reports arrived with him.
 The reports stated the obvious: Peter was epileptic, with motor and verbal apraxia and severe ataxia.
 He suffered from seizures, shaking so uncontrollably that he would knock over anything he tried to pick up, and had such poor control of his legs that he could barely walk and frequently fell over.
 His speech was slurred and he stuttered, and as a result Peter was painfully shy.

 The reports themselves were inconclusive.
 Most assumed his condition was degenerative and none suggested any hope for substantial improvement.
 Peter’s mother was concerned that he would need a wheel chair soon in addition to his walker and believed that decline was inevitable.
 On Peter’s first day at The Children’s Village at Beaver Run, she spent the afternoon settling him into his new house and went home feeling sad and depressed.

 Peter was a cheerful eleven year old boy.
 He always smiled and had a joke on his lips.
 When he fell over he apologized for the inconvenience he caused.
 The staff at Beaver Run immediately developed a regime of therapeutic activities.
 With the direction of the School’s Medical Director and advice of our physical therapist, Peter began a daily program of exercise.
 His house parents took him on walks in the early morning, afternoon, and evening.
 The occupational and physical therapists worked directly with him, as did the horseback riding and eurhythmy therapists.
 His teacher incorporated games into his school lessons that encouraged motor planning and kinesthetic skills.
 Speech therapists teased out his expressive ability.